finn-no/fabric-issues/rfcs/0003-theming.md

   - Same with form-elements

 Hard-mode:
+- Changing anything (that doesn't inherit from the 'easy' changes) in the React/Vue/Web components would be quite difficult, since they use TW classes
   - Something clever for the component-classes use that we'll probably explore later, I really dig what Benja mentioned with having these get instanced and then we can just bash defaults with input from userland.
 But regardless this would almost definitely be major-breaking for the components.
   - Would we provide/inject the component-classes then instead of having them be imports?
 That way the components could take in this instanced set of classes?